Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Experiments

-Sigmoid attention \cite{ramapuram2024theory} shows significant performance decline at longer sequences, with validation loss rising sharply at 8K tokens.
-The modified Sigmoid \cite{ramapuram2024theory}($b=-\log{\mathbf{N}}$) shows some improvement, suggesting that the proposed hyperparameter $\log{\mathbf{N}}$ is more effective than $\log{L}$, although the model still faces challenges with longer sequences.
-Incorporating $l_1$-normalisation in Sigmoid \cite{ramapuram2024theory}($b=-\log{\mathbf{N}}, l_1$-norm) aligns its performance more closely with standard Softmax attention, underscoring the importance of proper normalisation in attention mechanisms.
+Sigmoid attention \citep{ramapuram2024theory} shows significant performance decline at longer sequences, with validation loss rising sharply at 8K tokens.
+Theoretically, this method employs a shifted activation Sigmoid$(x-b)$, where the bias term $b$ effectively shifts the input distribution leftwards.
+This is designed to prevent the inputs from falling into the right-hand saturation region of the Sigmoid function, thereby maintaining sensitivity to large scores.
+However, our results indicate that this element-wise shift alone is insufficient.
+The modified Sigmoid \citep{ramapuram2024theory}($b=-\log{\mathbf{N}}$) shows some improvement, suggesting that the proposed hyperparameter $\log{\mathbf{N}}$ is more effective than $\log{L}$, yet the model still faces challenges with longer sequences.
+Crucially, incorporating the $l_{1}$-norm in Sigmoid \citep{ramapuram2024theory}($b=-\log{\mathbf{N}}, l_{1}$-norm) dramatically recovers performance, aligning it closely with standard Softmax attention, underscoring the importance of $l_{1}$-norm in attention mechanisms.

-ReLU-based attention variants \cite{wortsman2023replacing,li2022robust,shen2023study} also experience notable performance decline with longer sequences, though not as drastically as the basic Sigmoid attention.
+ReLU-based attention variants \citep{wortsman2023replacing,li2022robust,shen2023study} also experience notable performance decline with longer sequences, though not as drastically as the basic Sigmoid attention.
 This indicates that while ReLU-based methods may be effective for shorter sequences, they might not be ideal for managing longer-range dependencies.
+We conjecture that this degradation may be attributable to the `dead neuron' phenomenon: as sequence length increases, a larger proportion of off-diagonal attention scores fall below zero and are suppressed, potentially severing gradient pathways for distant tokens.
+A theoretical analysis of this mechanism is provided in \cref{sec:design}.